Children and AIDS

 Infants, young children and pregnant and lactating women

-UNICEF supports the national goal of eliminating new paediatric HIV infections and keeping mothers living with HIV well through improved maternal, newborn and child health programmes.
-This includes UNICEF’s support to scale-up and improve the quality of care for children who are already living with HIV.
+UNICEF supports the national goal of eliminating new paediatric HIV infections and keeping mothers living with HIV healthy through improved maternal, new born and child health programmes.
+This includes advocacy initiatives to strengthen the country PMTCT programme, including support to scale up and improve the HIV treatment and quality of care received by children living with HIV.
+The initiatives focus in particular on:

-Access to paediatric HIV services: Use of Point of Care (POC) technology in HIV diagnosis and viral load monitoring has demonstrated effi ciency in the HIV testing cascade for children.
-UNICEF, through the UNITAID partnership, provides strategic support to the Government of Tanzania in the process of adapting new technology to improve HIV diagnosis and HIV viral load monitoring.
+Access to paediatric HIV services: Use of point-of-care (POC) technology in HIV diagnosis and viral load monitoring has demonstrated efficiency in HIV testing cascade for children.
+UNICEF provides strategic support to the Government of Tanzania in the process of adapting new technology to improve HIV diagnosis, treatment and viral load monitoring.
+UNICEF also works closely with partners to optimize paediatric treatment and improve family- and community-based approaches to children’s health.

 Focus on the second decade: